Updated: Aug 28, 2021

 God created our business partners and us for a product or service that only the two of us could accomplish the marketplace together.
 He knew all our differences in business and combined them perfectly to mesh together.
 With the perfection only He could only have done, he made our gifts and talents and common interest line up for a time like we’re in right now.
 And with even more precision, our partnerships serve God’s greater purpose of being His light in our industries.

-Ecclesiastes 4:9−12 reminds, two are better than one.
-Together, we will accomplish more in business than either of us could on your own.
+Ecclesiastes 4:9−12 reminds us, two are better than one.
+Together, we will accomplish more in business than either of us could on our own.